 This is a really tricky time of year for us sober people.
 There are numerous parties and social events to navigate, family pressures mount, money flows through our fingers like water and bullshit marketing messages about booze are everywhere.

-My first sober Christmas & New Year's was a big deal .. scary and tricky and really full-on.
-But I got through it with the help of legendary sober blogger Mr Sponsorpants' Annual Holiday Survival Guide which I encourage you to read, and a bunch of techniques that I will share here.
+My first sober Christmas & New Year's was a big deal .. scary, tricky, emotional and really full-on.
+But I got through it with the help of legendary sober blogger Mr Sponsorpants' Annual Holiday Survival Guide, and a bunch of techniques that I will share here.

 Put it in perspective:

-It's actually just another sober day/days that you need to get through like all the others.
+Christmas Day, NYE, all of December.. they're just days and weeks that we need to get through like all the others.
 Work your usual techniques to keep your brain on the right track.
-If cravings hit - Delay, Distract & Drink (water).
+If cravings hit think HALTS (am I Hungry, Angry, Lonely, Tired or Stressed?).
+What can you do to address these feelings & sensations that aren't about booze.
+Also think, "Delay and Distract".
+Get busy, do something to move your body or occupy your mind to take your thinking off the craving.
 Read this for more tips on beating cravings.
 Call 'Bullshit' on all your hardwired thoughts about alcohol's magical properties.
 'Play the tape forward' past the first sip (it never ends up like the romantic image would have us believe).
 Visualise yourself climbing into bed sober, visualise yourself waking up in the morning happy and proud with no hangover.
 I NEVER wake up regretting not having drunk the night before!

 Make the right decisions for you:

 Protecting your sobriety (especially if you are new to recovery) is the most important thing.
 If you think it'll be just too hard to attend social/family events and stay sober - don't go.
 This silly season will pass without you in the middle of it.
 In the long run offending a few people is easier to manage than rebuilding after a relapse.
-And even if your friends and family are disappointed now, hopefully down the track they'll understand.
+If your friends and family are disappointed, hopefully down the track they'll understand.
 And if they don't, it doesn't matter.
-Only you know your truth, only you know what's right for you.
+You know your truth, you know what's right for you.

 If you do decide to sit out some parties & events this year in order to protect your newly sober delicate self, don't let your brain bombard you with 'sober loser' and 'woe-is-me' thoughts.
 Remember, what you are doing in removing alcohol from your life is brave and amazing and really hard work, and even if it sucks right now you are heading for a much happier reality.
 Think kind thoughts, treat yourself gently, be your own best friend.
 This also applies if you are feeling quietly miserable in the middle of a noisy crowd.
 No-one else might understand how brave you are being but know it yourself.
 Pat yourself on the back.